-In this week’s edition, from the April 1991 issue of American Shipper (virtual pages 59-60), FreightWaves Flashback dives into plans to revolutionize intermodal shipping of automobiles.
+In today’s edition, from the April 1991 issue of American Shipper (virtual pages 59-60), FreightWaves Classics dives into plans to revolutionize intermodal shipping of automobiles.

 Two years after it piqued interest at the Atlanta International Expo, a new automobile-shipping system is undergoing live tests — and getting positive reviews.